muelea/shapy/documentation/INSTALL.md

 #### Folder structure

-At the root of the SHAPY directory, create a folder named `data`, if it is not already present.
-In `data`, you will need subfolders for the neutral SMPL-X body model (body_models) and ExPose and SHAPY models and utilities (expose_release, trained_models, utility_files).
+In `shapy/data`, you will need subfolders for the neutral SMPL-X body model (body_models) and ExPose and SHAPY models and utilities (expose_release, trained_models, utility_files).
 The final data structure should look like this:
 ```bash
 data
 ├── body_models